nystrom/rivo/docs/design.md

 A `let` definition consists of the keyword `let` and a formula.
 The unknowns in the formula become *immutable* fields of the record.
 A `var` definition consists of the keyword `var` and a formula.
 The unknowns in the formula become *mutable* fields of the record.

-If a record is created in an expression context, it is an error if these formulas have more than one solution, or no solution.
+If a record is created in a forward context, it is an error if these formulas have more than one solution, or no solution.
 If a record is created in a pattern context, a stream of records is created for each solution.
 Thus:

 	data C (xs) {